TykTechnologies/tyk-demo/README.md

 # Working with API and Policies

-The files in `data/tyk-sync` are API and Policy definitions which are used to store the common APIs and Policies which this demo uses.

 There are two scenarios for working with this data:

 1. You have made changes and want to commit them so that others can get them